Yushi-Y/HuggingFace-medQA/README.md

-# AI_2
+# AI-term-2
-Coding Courseworks for MSc AI (2nd term) at Imperial College London.
+Coding Courseworks for MSc AI at Imperial College London.